JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 ### Increase performance

-The keras model model.keras can be converted to another model, which works 4 to 5 times faster.
+The keras model model.keras can be converted to another model, which works 4 to 5 times faster in my case.

 Use the script script_convert_model_to_lite.py from the code directory for this.